What’s this all about then?

 What’s different about this site that makes it work so well then?

-R&R has a trick up its sleeve though… race results.
+R&R has a trick up its sleeve though… results.
 Or to put it more bluntly,

-a list of every rider and their corresponding race number.
-Allowing ANYONE to tag ANYONE, simply by being able to read the race plate on their bike.
+a list of every rider and their corresponding bib number.
+Allowing ANYONE to tag ANYONE, simply by being able to read the bib number on their bike.

 Facebook is also a poor choice for photographers with crippling limits on number of photos per album, and no purchasing ability built in.
 R&R has no limits, a simple sales mechanism and will work hard to accommodate each photographer’s specific needs.